koltyakov/sp-pnp-node/README.md

 [![Downloads](https://img.shields.io/npm/dm/sp-pnp-node.svg)](https://www.npmjs.com/package/sp-pnp-node)
 ![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)

-`sp-pnp-node` provides a simple way for using [`pnp-js-core`](https://github.com/SharePoint/PnP-JS-Core) without a browser context right in Node.js, in other words, on server side.
+`sp-pnp-node` provides a simple way for using [`PnPjs`](https://github.com/pnp/pnpjs) without a browser context right in Node.js, in other words, on server side.

-`sp-pnp-node` patches global variables and fetch client so `pnp-js-core` used to behave as if it were in it's usual environment.
+`sp-pnp-node` patches global variables and fetch client so `PnPjs` used to behave as if it were in it's usual environment.

 ---